 La Paz has one of the world’s most innovative food scenes.

-Danish chef Claus Meyer, whose Copenhagen restaurant Noma was named the best in the world, chose La Paz as the city for his food-driven social revolution in 2013.
+Danish chef Claus Meyer, whose Copenhagen restaurant Noma was named one of the best in the world, chose La Paz as the city for his food-driven social revolution in 2013.
 Meyer teamed up with celebrated chef Kamilla Seidler (read more about her in The People We Meet Along the Way: Bolivia) and launched award-winning Gustu Restaurant (10, Ave Costanera, No. 300).
 In addition, the pair opened culinary schools with the aim of giving local women and underprivileged men with histories of gang violence a chance to make a career in food services.
 Meyer’s goal: “fighting poverty through deliciousness,” and to date more than 2,700 students have graduated from their program.
 Their success has spawned innovative new restaurants in La Paz like Ona (8052, Calle 16 Calacoto) and Ali Pacha (1306, Calle Colón Potosí), but also a culinary social movement that they have developed in other cities including New York.
 Seidler and Meyer’s community organization, the Melting Pot Foundation opened a community center in Brownsville, Brooklyn this summer.

 Related: Five to Know: Bolivia